Azure-Samples/MyDriving/scripts/README.md

 	- **Workspace**: You can use the default

 ### Machine Learning configuration (optional)
-> Note: Machine Learning experiments provisioning is an optional part in the master deployment script.
-If you chose not to deploy Machine Learning experiments during the master deployment, you can use the following steps to provision Machine Learning experiments.
+> Note: Machine Learning experiments provisioning is part in the master deployment script.
+You can use the following steps to provision additional Machine Learning experiments on different subscriptions.

 You can use the supplied **scripts\PowerShell\scripts\copyMLExperiment.ps1** to import previously packaged ML experiments at these locations: